wongsakorn-orm/n8n-nodes-taximail/README.md

 This is an n8n community node.
 It lets you use **Taximail** in your n8n AI Agent workflows as a Tool.

-**Taximail** is a Thailand-based service for sending transactional emails and SMS.
-This node allows AI Agents to send messages via Taximail, verify OTP codes, and check message delivery status.
+**Taximail** is a communication service for sending transactional emails and SMS globally.
+This node allows AI Agents to send messages via Taximail, verify OTP codes, and check message delivery status with intelligent context awareness.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.